SuperQuadricOcc: Real-Time Self-Supervised Semantic Occupancy Estimation with Superquadric Volume Rendering: Experiments

-For a fair comparison with GaussianFlowOcc \cite{boeder2025gaussianflowocc}, we train our model following their experimental configuration.
-We use a ResNet-50 backbone with an input image resolution of $256\times 704$ and adopt their Gaussian Transformer network comprising three blocks.
-Induced attention is implemented with 500 inducing points.
-Our approach employs 1600 superquadric primitives, compared to the 10,000 Gaussians used in GaussianFlowOcc.
-In the superquadric-to-Gaussian module, we use an 80-faced icosahedron with scale values: $K=[0.5, 0.6, 0.75, 0.9, 1.05, 1.2, 1.6, 2.0, 2.5]$, forming an $S_{K=9}$ scaled family of superquadrics.
-This results in 720 Gaussians per superquadric for rendering.
-All models are trained for 18 epochs on 4 NVIDIA A100 GPUs with a batch size of 6.
+We train our model following the configuration of GaussianFlowOcc \cite{boeder2025gaussianflowocc}.
+We employ $N=1600$ superquadrics and a ResNet-50 backbone \cite{he2016deep} pretrained on ImageNet \cite{deng2009imagenet} with an input image resolution of $256\times704$.
+The Gaussian Transformer network consists of three sequential blocks, with the induced attention module using 500 inducing points.
+The temporal flow module operates over a temporal horizon of $T=6$.
+For \render{}, we use a neighbourhood size of $\mathcal{N}_v\!=\!5$, $L\!=\!100$ ray samples, and a sampling range of $[t_{\text{near}}, t_{\text{far}}]=[0.1, 40.0]$, without early ray termination.
+All methods are trained for 18 epochs with a batch size of 1 on NVIDIA GPUs.
+For fair comparison, we report memory usage, model inference time, and rendering time with $1\!\times\!\text{A100}$.